StarGate01/p8b-infinitime/README.md

 Requirements for compilation:

 - Linux + GCC + Build-essentials
+- Git + Bash
 - ARM Cortex toolchain
-- NRF52 toolchain
+- NRF52 tools
-- Apache newt
+- Apache Mynewt Newt
 - CMake
 - Python3 + Pip3

-Clone with recursive submodules or run `git submodule update --init --recursive`.

-Run `newt upgrade` in `pinetime-mcuboot-bootloader` directory.

-Run `pip3 install --user -r wasp/requirements.txt` in the `wasp-os` directory.
+Run `scripts/init.sh` to set up the repositories.
+This clones all the submodules, and downloads the newt and python packages.
+This might take a while, there are a lot of submodules.

 ## Compiling

 Use the scripts in `scripts/`.
-First compile InfiniTime and mcuboot, and then compile wasp-os.
+First compile InfiniTime (`build_infinitime.sh`) and mcuboot  (`build_mcuboot.sh`), and then compile wasp-os (`build_wasp.sh`).
 The Wasp reloader factory package will package the builds of mcuboot and the Infinitime minimal recovery loader.

 ## OTA Stock Upgrade Path: